This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 642224

 CID - CSIC, 16 Jordi Girona

-Attendees were invited to share their views, comments and pose questions to the speakers both during the presentations and the final discussion.
+About 80 participants had the possibility to share their views, comments and to pose questions to the speakers both during the presentations and the final discussion.

 The event programme is available here.